OCD and Beyond

 Occurrence of OCD

-Obsessive-Compulsive disorder comes in many forms; most cases fall in any one of the below general categories:
+OCD comes in many forms; most cases fall in any one of the below general categories:

-- Checking, such as locks, light switches, water-taps, stoves, or thinking that you have a kinda medical condition like pregnancy or schizophrenia that is affecting your behaviour.
+- Checking, such as locks, light switches, water-taps, stoves or thinking that you have a kind a medical condition like pregnancy or schizophrenia that is affecting your behaviour.

-- Contamination, fear of things that may be dirty, and a compulsion to clean them.
+- Contamination, fear of things that may be dirty and a compulsion to clean them.
 For example, washing your hands until feeling free of germs.

 - Hoarders fear that something bad will happen if they throw something away right now.
 They compulsively accumulate things that they don’t need or use.
 They may also suffer from other disorders, such as depression, post-traumatic stress disorder, compulsive shopping, kleptomania, ADHD, dry skin, or tic disorders.

-- Sort, order, and find symmetry, the need to align things in a certain way.
+- Sort, order and find symmetry, the need to align things in a certain way.

-- Ruminations and intrusive thoughts followed with obsession in line of the thinking process.
+- Ruminations and intrusive thoughts followed with obsession in line of thinking process.
 Some of these thoughts might be violent or disturbing.

 Explanation behind OCD